25th Annual Invasive Species Removal & Habitat Restoration Project Day

 For the 25th year, volunteers came together to help Forest Park Forever restore and maintain the Park's natural areas.

 On November 2, more than 110 volunteers, the Kennedy Woods Advisory Group (KWAG) and our conservancy focused on restoring 6.5 acres in John F. Kennedy Memorial Forest.
 We filled 4.5 trucks with wintercreeper and other vines during another successful Invasive Species Removal & Habitat Restoration project day.
+Check out pictures from this event on Facebook here.

 A Forest Park Forever flat bed truck parked along the pathway in Kennedy Forest, its bed beginning to fill with winter creeper pulled by volunteers.